Beyond Automation: Using Agents to Level Up Your Mind

-What is an agent?
-More or less, it’s defined as 1:
+But first, what exactly is an agent?
+It is generally defined as 1:

 A system designed to perceive its environment, reason about how to achieve a specific goal, and then take actions to complete it, often with little to no human intervention.

-These are some tips I’ve learned to put the emphasis on self-growth rather than just raw productivity.
+The following strategies prioritize self-growth over raw productivity.
 Our brain has an impressive capacity to learn.
 By offloading the “thinking” without a strategy, we waste that capacity.
 Learning provides benefits beyond just your career, including improved mental health 2.

-To keep this engaging, I’ve added suggestions you can try yourself.
+To make this practical, actionable suggestions are included below.
 You can follow along by just opening a few free Gemini or ChatGPT sessions.

-NOTE: I have decided to stick to one set of prompts throughout this post from the BMAD method, named after its creator Brian Madison.
-I use BMAD because it mirrors a professional software development lifecycle (SDLC) more closely than any other framework I’ve found.
-If you use these prompts, please attribute them to the author, Brian Madison.
+Note: This guide is intentionally kept simple.
+While agentic workflows can get technically complex, the patterns below are designed to be “copy-paste” friendly so they can be used immediately without any special software.
+The prompts below are sourced from the BMAD method, named after its creator Brian Madison.
+BMAD is selected here because it mirrors a professional software development lifecycle (SDLC) more closely than other frameworks.
+If you use these prompts, please attribute them to the author.

 Separate By Scale And Stage, Not Expertise

-I’ve found that trying to separate agents by expertise (e.g., “The Python Expert”) tends to limit them.
+Trying to separate agents by expertise (e.g., ‘The Python Expert’) tends to limit them.
 If you think about it, it doesn’t make sense.
 If you ask an astrobiologist a question, asking them to “pretend they only know astronomy” doesn’t help you.
 It just restricts the resources they can draw upon.

 Conversely, allowing an agent to traverse scale is counter to how we think.
 We don’t try to understand how a car works by thinking about the molecular structure of rubber tires at the same time we’re thinking about the steering rack.
-We want the agent to be as knowledgeable as possible, but focused on the right scale.
+We want the agent to be as knowledgeable as possible, but focused on the right level of abstraction.

-In software, we handle this by moving through specific stages.
+In software, we handle scale by moving down a hierarchy.
 This prevents the “Developer” agent from getting bogged down in “Product” questions.

-Agents don’t “remember” well across massive contexts 3, so writing things down at each scale and passing those documents to the next stage is critical.
+Agents don’t “remember” well across massive contexts 3, so writing things down at each scale and stage, and passing those documents to the next agent, is critical.

 Try this: Copy and paste these prompts in different sessions in order.
 At the end of each session, have the previous agent write a “handover doc” for the next one.
 Analyst → Product Manager → Architect